TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Minor/Index.rst

 All supported versions of TYPO3 and their version numbers are published on `get.typo3.org <https://get.typo3.org>`_.

-Alternatively, running `composer outdated -m "typo3/*"` will present a list of any TYPO3 packages that have patch/bugfix updates.
+Alternatively, running  :bash:`composer outdated -m "typo3/*"` will present a list of any TYPO3 packages that have patch/bugfix updates.

 Execute the update
 ==================

-To execute the update, run `composer update --with-all-dependencies "typo3/*"`.
+To execute the update, run :bash:`composer update --with-all-dependencies "typo3/*"`.

-This will update all TYPO3 packages, the `--with-all-dependencies` signals that any dependencies of TYPO3 should also be updated.
+This will update all TYPO3 packages, the :bash:`--with-all-dependencies` signals that any dependencies of TYPO3 should also be updated.

 Post update
 ===========